Career : 1986 - 1996

 Further injury problems stretched Gleeson's absence from the senior side to more than a year, before he was welcomed back with another emphatic victory – this time over Adelaide at Princes Park in round 15, 1996.
 He played the next three games in succession, only to be omitted from the team after Carlton destroyed the competition’s 16th team; Fremantle, by 61 points at Princes Park in round 18.
-That turned out to be Gleeson’s last senior appearance for the Navy Blues, although he was retained on the roster until the end of the 1997 season.
-Throughout that time, he continued lending his wealth of experience and on-field leadership to Carlton’s younger brigade, and finished off his fine career with consecutive Reserves Best and Fairest awards in 1996-97.
+That turned out to be Gleeson’s last senior appearance for the Navy Blues.
+Gleeson was delisted at the end of 1996 but played in Carlton’s reserves side in 1997 as a Supplementary List player.
+He also served as an Assistant Coach that season.
+Gleeson finished off his fine career at Carlton with consecutive Reserves Best and Fairest awards in 1996-97.

-While playing for Carlton, Gleeson studied accountancy and financial planning.
-After his retirement, he began a new career as a consultant, and established a successful business.
-Meanwhile, his ties at Carlton remained strong, and in May 2006 he was appointed to the Blues’ Board of Management, and served for more than a decade.
+During his playing career, Gleeson studied accountancy and financial planning.
+After his retirement, he began a new career as a consultant and established a successful business.
+Meanwhile, his ties at Carlton remained strong and in May 2006 he was appointed to the Blues’ Board and served as a Director for more than a decade.

 Milestones50 Games : Round 1, 1989 vs Footscray